Child Sex Abuse Lawyer in Texas

 An affirmative defense is a type of defense to a crime where the alleged offender admits they committed the act that would ordinarily be classified as a crime, but it is not a crime in their situation for a certain reason.
 If the defense intends to use an affirmative defense to criminal charges, the burden of proof is placed on the defense as opposed to the prosecution.

 Ordinarily, the prosecutor is required to prove every element to the offense and the defendant does not have to present any defense evidence if they choose not to.
 However, if the defense claims an affirmative defense, they have to prove the defense existed by a preponderance of the evidence, which means the defense is more likely true than not.

-If you have been accused of committing continuous child sex abuse throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, or Denton County contact Stuckle & Associates PLLC today.
-Paul Stuckle is an aggressive Dallas child sex crimes attorney who will make every effort to fight the allegations against you.
+If you have been accused of committing continuous child sex abuse in Texas, including the areas of Plano, Dallas, McKinney, Frisco, and Allen, contact Stuckle & Associates PLLC today.
+Paul Stuckle is an aggressive defense lawyer who will make every effort to fight the allegations against you.
 Call (972) 423-4405 or send an online message to schedule your free consultation today.